kcho/ENIGMA_CHR_DTI/README.md

 ## Introduction

-ENIGMA CHR DTI pipeline is an automated toolbox for analyzing diffusion weighted imaging (DWI) data developed for ENIGMA-CHR DTI project.
-The pipeline expects dicom files of a single DWI scan arranged in a required structure (decribed in "Arranging data for the pipeline").
+ENIGMA CHR DTI pipeline is a toolbox for analyzing diffusion weighted imaging (DWI) data developed for ENIGMA-CHR DTI project.
+The pipeline expects dicom files of a single DWI scan arranged in a required structure (decribed in "Arranging data for the pipeline") and automatically processes available data.

 The dicom files will be converted to a Nifti file, bval, and bvec file along with the BIDS sidecar json file.
 Then the following steps will be applied to each subject data.
 - Gibbs unring (FSL)
 - FSL Eddy (6.0.4)
 - Tensor decomposition to create fractional anisotropy (FA), axial diffusivity (AD), mean diffusivity (MD), and radial diffusivity (RD) maps.
 - Skeletonization of the FA, AD, MD and RD maps using PNL-TBSS.
-- Extract mean diffusion measures in the major JHU bundles.
+- Extraction of mean diffusion measures in the major JHU bundles.

-This toolbox is deployed in a container, so users would need to have either Docker or Singularity on their server / computer.
+The toolbox is deployed in a container, so as long as either Docker or Singularity is installed on the server, the toolbox should be functional regardless of the operating system.

-Please note, since this pipeline is developed specifically for ENIGMA-CHR project, it does not support EPI distortion correction using reverse-encoding maps or field maps.
+Please note the pipeline does not support Apple Mac with M1 Chips yet, due to an issue with tensorflow installation on M1 Chip machines.
+Also, since this pipeline is specifically developed for ENIGMA-CHR DTI project, it does not support EPI distortion correction using reverse-encoding maps or field maps.
 If your data for ENIGMA-CHR project has multiple DWI series, blip-up / blip-down, fieldmaps, or other reverse-encoding diffusion scans, please reach out to the coordinating team.

 ## Citation

-This container uses following softwares.
-Please cite them if you use this container in your study.
+This toolbox uses the following softwares.
+Please cite them if you use this pipeline in your study.

 - [`dcm2niix`](https://github.com/rordenlab/dcm2niix)
 - [CNN based diffusion MRI brain segmentation tool](https://github.com/pnlbwh/CNN-Diffusion-MRIBrain-Segmentation)